 Before exploring the reading order of the different eras of Aquaman in the DC Universe, maybe you just want to get acquainted with the character.
-Here are two books that are collecting stories from the past and almost present.
+Here are two books that collect stories from the past and almost the present.

 - Aquaman: A Celebration of 75 Years.